casid/jte/DOCUMENTATION.md

 ### HTML attributes

 User output in HTML attributes is escaped with `gg.jte.html.escape.Escape.htmlAttribute`.
-It ensures that all quotes are escaped, so that an attacker cannot escape the attribute.
+It ensures that all quotes are escaped, so an attacker cannot escape the attribute.

 ```html
 <div data-title="Hello ${userName}"></div>